Jiahuili858/Seattle-Airbnb-Analysis/README.md

  ## File Description
-The [Data](https://github.com/Jiahuili858/Seattle-Airbnb-Analysis/tree/master/Data) folder contains the dataset from [Kaggle](https://www.kaggle.com/airbnb/seattle).
+The [Data](https://github.com/Jiahuili858/Seattle-Airbnb-Analysis/tree/master/Data) folder contains the dataset.
 It includes three csv files:
 - Listings.csv: including full descriptions and average review score
 - Reviews.csv: including unique id for each reviewer and detailed comments
 - Calendar.csv: including listing id and the price and availability for that day